MattiusJ/nms-save-backup-py/README.md

 # nms-save-backup-py

-Script to take local backups No Man's Sky saves.
+Script to take local backups of No Man's Sky saves.

 ## Description